How I Travel Hacked the Luxury Honeymoon of My Dreams

 Keep a close eye on your credit score.
 Long before I ever submitted my first credit application, I made sure to check my credit score and continued to monitor it throughout the entire process.
 My score dropped a point or two throughout the six months of applying for cards, but it never went below 730.
 In addition to monitoring my credit score, I also tracked the balances on each credit card using a free credit monitoring app.

-Plan your ‘minimum spend’ around a big event.
-When looking for the best rewards credit cards, keep in mind you may have to doing some spending up front.
+Plan your 'minimum spend' around a big event.
+When looking for the best rewards credit cards, keep in mind you may have to do some spending upfront.
 Even though the credit card rewards bonuses are free, you have to meet certain requirements in order to reap the benefits.
 To get the rewards, you typically have to spend a large amount within three months of opening the card.
 The credit cards that I opened had minimum spends that ranged from $1,000 to $5,000.
-Because of that, planning a wedding, anniversary, reunion or other big event is the perfect time to travel hack because you’re spending more money than usual.
+Because of that, planning a wedding, anniversary, reunion or other big event is the perfect time to travel hack because you're spending more money than usual.

 Pay the card balances in full.
 With interest rates that range from 15 to 20 percent, credit cards are not useful for travel hacking if you are unable to pay the balance in full each month.
 The reason?
 The high interest would soon eat up any money saved through rewards.
 To keep the process simple and organized, I made sure that we had the cash in our checking accounts before we charged things like our wedding photographer and venue to our credit cards.
 And I only opened a new card after meeting the minimum spend on the previous one.

 Prepare for some hefty annual fees.
 Some credit card companies waive the fees for the first year, but most of the cards that I opened for our trip to Maui did not.
 The fees for our cards ranged from $75 to $400.
-Even though the $400 fee for the Ritz Carlton Credit Card was initially shocking, I quickly realized that the benefits of the card—three free nights, $300 travel credit, $100 airline credit, one year Priority Pass membership and more—were worth more than $2,000.
+Even though the $400 fee for the Ritz Carlton Credit Card was initially shocking, I quickly realized that the benefits of the card—three free nights, $300 travel credit, $100 airline credit, one-year Priority Pass membership and more—were worth more than $2,000.
 Even with the fee, the card made financial sense.
-If, after a year, you’re not doing much traveling, you can cancel the card.
+If, after a year, you're not doing much traveling, you can cancel the card.

 Be aware that resort fees and parking aren't free.
 Our stays at the hotel were completely free (we didn't even have to pay taxes!).
 However, we were responsible for resort fees and parking costs.
 During our time in Maui, those costs ranged from $35-$70 per night.
 Because I knew we would be charged, I made sure to save a few hundred dollars in a separate savings account before we left for the trip.

 On our last day in Maui, we bid farewell to our upgraded ocean view room in the Ritz-Carlton Kapalua and headed down to our buffet breakfast.
-When the valet brought us our car an hour later, we noticed that there was a note and fresh flower on dashboard: “You came as guests but you leave as family.”
-It’s a family we would love to see again – and with some careful planning and travel hacking, we probably will.
+When the valet brought us our car an hour later, we noticed that there was a note and fresh flower on the dashboard: "You came as guests but you leave as family."
+It's a family we would love to see again - and with some careful planning and travel hacking, we probably will.

 Leave a Comment